Kalinga

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Kalinga's median income among taxpayers was $68,515 and average income stood at $96,413 in the financial year 2023.
-These figures were compiled by AreaSearch using the latest ATO data.
-In comparison, Greater Brisbane's median income was $58,236 and average income was $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Kalinga as of September 2025 would be approximately $75,305 (median) and $105,968 (average).
-Census data shows that household, family, and personal incomes in Kalinga rank highly nationally, between the 90th and 99th percentiles.
-Income brackets indicate that 46.9% of the community earns over $4,000 weekly, with 56.0% exceeding $3,000 weekly.
-After housing costs, residents retain 89.2% of their income.
-The area's SEIFA income ranking places it in the 10th decile nationally.
+The suburb of Kalinga has an exceptionally high income level nationally, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Kalinga is $68,515, with an average income of $96,413.
+These figures compare to those for Greater Brisbane, which are $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since the financial year 2023, current estimates would be approximately $75,305 (median) and $105,968 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in Kalinga all rank highly nationally, between the 90th and 99th percentiles.
+Income brackets indicate that the $4000+ earnings band captures 46.9% of the community (1,056 individuals), differing from the metropolitan region where the $1,500 - 2,999 category predominates at 33.3%.
+Higher earners represent a substantial presence in Kalinga, with 56.0% exceeding $3,000 weekly, suggesting strong purchasing power within the community.
+After housing costs, residents retain 89.2% of their income, reflecting strong purchasing power and the area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 10th decile.

 Frequently Asked Questions - Income